K. P. Yohannan: Believers Eastern Church

+In 1993, he founded the Believers Church, later Believers Eastern Church, a self-described "evangelical in nature and outlook, oriental in worship, democratic in function, and orthodox in governance and character" church.
+Believers Eastern Church is administratively based in the state of Kerala in southwestern India.
+He was the Metropolitan Bishop at the time of his death.

 Family

-Yohannan is married to Gisela, who served with him in Operation Mobilization.
+Yohannan was married to Gisela, who served with him in Operation Mobilisation.
 They met in 1973.
-In 1974, they were married in Germany, Gisela’s birth country.
-They have two children, Daniel and Sarah.
+In 1974, they were married in Germany, Gisela's birth country.
+They have two children, Daniel and Sarah and seven grandchildren.

 Name change

-In August 2018, Believers Eastern Church announced that bishops and leaders in the church would take up "ecclesiastical" names in church duties, and Yohannan henceforth would be known as Moran Mor Athanasius Yohan Metropolitan with respect to church duties.
-Across the United States and the Western world, he continues to go by K. P. Yohannan as an author, speaker and missionary statesman.
+In August 2018, Believers Eastern Church announced that bishops and leaders in the church would take up ecclesiastical names in church duties, and Yohannan henceforth would be known as Moran Mor Athanasius Yohan Metropolitan with respect to church duties.
+Across the Western world, he continued to go by K. P. Yohannan as an author, speaker and missionary statesman.